-Here are the broad categories of your school choices – Scholarships/Vouchers, Magnet Schools, Charter Schools, Virtual Schools, Home School and Private Schools.
+Here are the broad categories of your school choices – Public Schools (in your neighborhood and outside your neighborhood), Scholarships/Vouchers, Magnet Schools, Charter Schools, Virtual Schools, and Home School.
 The Florida Department of Education has an excellent website on those choices and others.
 Keep in mind that you can also find school information and parent reviews of many types of schools at www.GreatSchools.net.

 Florida is ground-breaking in that it offers parents a variety of scholarship or voucher programs to private schools.
 In essence your public tax money is applied to private school tuition with these programs.

-McKay Scholarship for Students with Disabilities Children who have a 504 Plan or Individualized Education Plan (“IEP”) and who have been enrolled in a Florida public school for at least a year are eligible to receive a certain dollar amount that they can use for a Florida K-12 private school tuition.
+McKay Scholarship for Students with Disabilities Children who have a 504 Plan or IEP AND who have been enrolled in a Florida public school for at least a year are eligible to receive a certain dollar amount that they can use for a Florida K-12 private school tuition.
 Parents who want to stay in public school can also use this program to transfer to certain public schools that they prefer to their neighborhood school.
 Making School Work can help you to understand how this program works and acquire the full scholarship amount to which your child is entitled.
 Email us at Allison@MakingSchoolWork.com.

-Personalized Learning Scholarship Accounts (PLSA) – a new voucher program as of 2014 for parents of students with “low-incidence” disabilities (including severe Autism and Downs Syndrome).
+Gardiner Scholarship – a new personalized education savings account program for parents of students with “low-incidence” (relatively rare) disabilities (including Autism and Downs Syndrome).
 Parents or approved providers will be reimbursed or paid for the costs of therapies, tutoring, virtual school and tuition for disabled children who are not enrolled in a public school or using the McKay Scholarship.
+You did not need a 504 Plan or an IEP to obtain this scholarship and, unlike the McKay Scholarship, do not have to have spent any time enrolled in the public schools to get it.
 More information on how to apply is available here.
 Making School Work can help you understand how this program works and help you to put together a comprehensive program of approved services that meet your child’s unique needs.
 Email us at Allison@MakingSchoolWork.com.

 Magnet schools are free public schools which offer a specialized theme or academic focus, but which are operated by your local school board.
 Often students must audition or try out for placement in a magnet program, such as for the performing arts.
 Because these schools are public, like charter schools, they can not turn your child away because he or she has a disability.
 If your child can pass the stated admissions requirements of the school, the magnet school essentially must accommodate their needs.

 Charter Schools are free public schools which are run independently from your local school board.
-So,in theory they have more freedom to innovate and often provide specialized programs to diverse groups of students.
-I’m very interested in charters because in many places – unfortunately not often in Florida – they have been truly innovative in providing special education services and otherwise.
-I’ve heard lots of stories of parents of disabled children who have been turned-away from charter schools.
+So, in theory they have more freedom to innovate and often provide specialized programs to diverse groups of students.
 While charters in Florida don’t have to provide the full continuum of classroom placements that traditional public schools do, they can’t turn your child away simply because he or she has a disability or an IEP or 504 Plan.
 This issue can get complicated depending on the needs of your child and the particular charter school, but the bottom line is that they are public schools and can not simply close the door on your child.